 Section 10.05 Payment for Annual Leave at the End of the Work Year.
-Each employee shall be paid at the end of the work year, and at the appropriate annual rate, in a separate check, for her/his annual leave accrued through the pay period in which April 30 falls.
+Each employee may elect to be paid at the end of the work year, and at the appropriate annual rate, in a separate check, for up to three hundred sixty (360) hours of her/his annual leave accrued through the pay period in which April 30 falls.
 The Employer will make reasonable efforts to distribute annual leave payment checks at the same time that the last paychecks for the school year are distributed.
 In lieu of payment for their annual leave at the end of the school year, employees may elect to carry over all or a portion of their accrued annual leave balances to the following school year.
 Employees who wish to carry over annual leave must notify the Police Department in writing of the amount of annual leave they wish to carry over before April 30 of each year.